davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 I like the second definition much better.
 Not every language can do that and the way Ruby achieves this dynamic manipulation of language constructs makes it incredibly elegant and powerful.

-All I can do in a single blog post is to try to scratch the surface of metaprogramming with Ruby.
-For that, I invite you to take a look at five amongst other building blocks of metaprogramming with Ruby: Dynamic Dispatch, Dynamic Methods, Ghost Methods, Dynamic Proxy, and Blank Slate.
+All I can do in a single blog post is to try to scratch the surface of metaprogramming in Ruby.
+For that, I invite you to take a look at five amongst other building blocks of metaprogramming in Ruby: Dynamic Dispatch, Dynamic Methods, Ghost Methods, Dynamic Proxy, and Blank Slate.

 # Language Constructs